 The online courses consist of three modules each and is open to all corners of the Association whether you are an athlete, coach or volunteer.

 The full documentation package has been revised to bring British Judo up to date with current practices, and to explain some of these changes we have very experienced Competition Controllers offering their expertise.
-The refresher modules will cover most of the basics, however, more pressing questions on the same subjects may be asked for clarification at the end of the presentations.
+The refresher modules will cover many of the basics, however, more pressing questions on the same subjects may be asked for clarification at the end of the presentations.

 The three modules will be held on the following dates:

-Contest Rules are under continual review by the IJF in an effort to make our sport more dynamic, attractive and enjoyable to more people.
+Contest Rules are under continual review by the IJF in an effort to make our sport more dynamic, attractive, and enjoyable to more people.
 However, if any of us have difficulty understanding the current interpretations, it has quite the opposite effect as we don’t understand the results, so refreshers are highly recommended.
-The refresher modules will cover most of the changes in this Olympic period, and other pressing questions on the same subjects may be asked for clarification at the end of the presentations.
+The refresher modules will cover many of the changes in this Olympic period, and other pressing questions on the same subjects may be asked for clarification at the end of the presentations.

 The three modules will be held on the following dates:

 Monday 28th June

 British Judo puts learning at the heart of its coach education programme and has put in place a system that encourages coaches to grow and develop their knowledge and skills.

 In January 2013, a new system linked to continuous personal development opportunities for all levels of coach was launched, giving coaches more autonomy over their earning and development.

 Coaches can now choose from a range of modules/subjects to plan and manage their relevant learning opportunities over an extended period.